 This is worth the drive, but you won't want to leave.
-Stay in a log cabin in Redstone, overlooking the Crystal River, and get 24/7 access to three natural hot springs pools.
+Stay in a log cabin in Redstone, overlooking the Crystal River, and get 24/7 access to three natural hot springs pools on tiered levels.

 The Avalanche Ranch Cabins and Hot Springs are settled on 36 acres of high-end, mountain camping.

 Go snowshoeing, ice skating, cross-country skiing, take a ride on a covered wagon, go sledding, hike the trails and go fishing.
 Wrap up your active day with a dip in the hot springs, not far from the cabins.
 Sit under a three-foot waterfall, under the dramatic glory of Mount Sopris, and enjoy the view and remote relaxation in nature’s warm waters.

 06 of 09